janatalab/GEM-Experiments-POC/README.md

 - Exp.
 4: **`GEM_expMngr_4person_hearSelf.py`**
 - Exp.
 5: **`GEM_expMngr_4person_hearAll.py`**

-Note that the code to create the GEM and is in a separate repository: [https://github.com/janatalab/GEM](https://github.com/janatalab/GEM)
+Note that the code to create the GEM system is in a separate repository: [https://github.com/janatalab/GEM](https://github.com/janatalab/GEM).
+That code needs to be installed before these scripts can function.
+These files are provided here for completeness and as examples.
+If running GEM experiments yourself, experiment management scripts such as these should be placed in the GUI folder of the GEM repository.
+Please see the [GEM repository](https://github.com/janatalab/GEM) for more details.

 ### Data